twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/appendix%zh.rst

 When people are sick, they look for something to rely on, because they want to cure the oppressive diseases.
 There is Dhamma we can relied on it, not by listening only.
 You have to try on the khandha dhamma to become the bojjhaṅga dhamma.
 There are seven bojjhaṅga dhamma: ① Mindfulness ② Discrimination of phenomena ③ persistent effort ④ Rapture ⑤ Tranquility ⑥ Concentration ⑦ Equanimity

-Mindfulness, discrimination of phenomena, and concentration are the four working factors of enlightenment—karaka sambojjhaṅga.
+Mindfulness, discrimination of phenomena, persistent and concentration are the four working factors of enlightenment—karaka sambojjhaṅga.
 With these four factors of completion, rapture, tranquility and equanimity will arise by themselves.
 Without completion of the first four factors will not get it.
 We must know that it is not right with the first four factors if the last three factors does not arise.

 There is sati-sambojjhaṅga every time with the knowing of the arising phenomenon.
 For examples, every time vedanā arises, mind arises, etc. the yogi knows it.
 When the yogi observes the arising phenomenon, he will see the change of from its existence to non-existence.
 For examples, vedanā arises, after it arises and see its not-existing.
 Every time the object of contemplation arises observing with ñāṇa and seeing the arising and vanishing or birth and death.
 These khandhas are called guest khandhas.
 Because it does not exist all the time.
-The knowledge of seeing anicca is called the factor of discrimination of phenomena dhamma viriya bojjhaṅga.
+The knowledge of seeing anicca is called the factor of discrimination of phenomena—dhamma vicaya bojjhaṅga.

 Every time dhamma arises with the persistent effort to discern impermanence is viriya bojjhaṅga.
 At the moment of discernment of anicca the mind not running away anywhere and calmly staying with the object is samādhi- bojjhaṅga.
 If the yogi can contemplate anicca with stability—rapture, tranquility and equanimity will complete slowly.
 If not developing then mindfulness, discrimination, persistent effort and samādhi- any one of them is lacking.
 Rapture (pīti-bojjhaṅga) will arise if four of them can work together successfully, .